-- 5. Click Apply for the port you are configuring. - 6.
-To configure all of the ports to the same settings, in the All row, configure one, two, or all of the following settings: Admin/OperEdge, Admin/OperPtoP, and Migration. - 7.
-Click Apply. - 8.
-From the main menu on the left side of the page, select Save Configuration to Flash to permanently save your changes.
+- 4. Click Apply for the port you are configuring. - 5.
+To configure all of the ports to the same settings, in the All row, configure any or all settings. - 6.
+Click Apply. - 7.
+From the main menu on the left side of the page, select Save Settings to Flash to permanently save your changes.